cartoonist/parse2csv/README.md

 parse2csv
 =========
-parse2csv is a command-line tool to parse multiple files in order to extract structured data from each file and then write the values in CSV format.
+parse2csv is a command-line tool to parse multiple files for named patterns in order to extract structured data from each file and then write the values in CSV format.
 For each input file, there would be a row in the generated CSV file containing the field values extracted from that file.
+The CSV header would be the names specified for each pattern.

 The main motivation for writing this script is parsing the output of other tools